danielTobon43/atm_controller_bearrobotics/README.md

 # Implement a simple ATM controller
 Insert Card => PIN number => Select Account => See Balance/Deposit/Withdraw<br>
-This is a simple implementation of a atm controller using a command line user interface.
+This is a simple implementation of an atm controller using a command line user interface.

 ## Example
 <img src="./example.png" align="center"><br>